HelpMe-Pls/Life-Engineering/Frontend/Tips & Tools/Interview prep.md

 	- Vanilla JS, or jQuery at the very least.
 Not all interviews allow you to use React as they want to see mastery of the fundamentals.
 - Many ***startups*** might post job listings, but for the hottest startups, often *the best way in is through a personal referral*.
 This reference doesn't necessarily need to be a close friend or a coworker.
 Often just by reaching out and expressing your interest, you can get someone to pick up your resume to see if you're a good fit.
 - Regardless of the outcome, always ask yourself, did I present myself to the best of my ability?
 And, can I learn things from this interview that can help me in subsequent interviews?
+- Aim for the companies that on the bottom of your list in the first month of applying (i.e. treat them as foreplay for the companies that you *really* want to work at)

 ## During the interview
 - Listen until the question is finished, and take a breath.